Georgia State Route 520: Columbus to Tifton

 SR 520 begins at the Alabama state line concurrent with US 280.
 On the Alabama side of the state line, US 280 is concurrent with unsigned Alabama State Route 38.
 On the Georgia side of the state line, US 280/SR 520 head east through Columbus to an intersection with US 27/SR 1.
 The four highways head east through the city, along Victory Drive to an interchange with Interstate 185 (I-185), and through Fort Benning.
 Southeast of Fort Benning, the four highways have an intersection with SR 26 just prior to entering Cusseta.
 In town, US 27/SR 1 split from the concurrency, toward Lumpkin, while US 280/SR 520 head southeast to Richland.
 Here, the two highways intersect SR 27, with US 280 heading east along SR 27.
 SR 520 heads southeast alone, intersecting SR 41 in Weston, before reaching Dawson.
 In Dawson, there is an intersection with SR 45, which begins a short concurrency with SR 520.
 A short distance later is an intersection with SR 32, followed by US 82/SR 45/SR 50, where the concurrency with SR 45 ends and the one with US 82 begins.
 Just before leaving town, US 82/SR 520 intersect SR 55.
 The two highways head east until they reach Albany.

-At the beginning of Albany, the two highways become a freeway known as Liberty Expressway.
+Upon entering Albany, the two highways become a freeway known as Liberty Expressway.
 At the intersection with US 19/SR 3, which join the concurrency, US 19 Business/US 82 Business/SR 520 Business head south into downtown Albany.
 At the next exit is SR 91/SR 133.
 SR 133 joins the concurrency at this point.
 The five highways curve to the south, where US 82/SR 520 head east along with SR 300.
 Here, US 19/SR 3/SR 133/SR 300 continue south on the expressway.
 Just east of Albany, SR 300 leaves the concurrency to the northeast.
 US 82/SR 520 then intersect US 82 Business/SR 520 Business, where they both meet their eastern terminus.
 The concurrency heads to Sylvester.
 There, they meet SR 313, SR 33, and SR 112.
 The two routes continue easterly to Tifton.